Guantanamo Bay Naval Base: Airfields

 There are two airfields within the base, Leeward Point Field and McCalla Field.
 Leeward Point Field is the active military airfield, with the ICAO code MUGM and IATA code NBW.
-McCalla Field was designated as the auxiliary landing field in 1970s, but was no longer a viable airfield by the 1990s.
+McCalla Field was designated as the auxiliary landing field in 1970s but was no longer a viable airfield by the 1990s.

-Leeward Point Field

 Leeward Point Field was constructed with a 6,000-foot main runway in 1943; the runway was extended in 1953 to 8,000 feet to accommodate jet aircraft.

-Leeward Point Field has a single active runway, 10/28, measuring 8000 ft.
+The field has a single active runway, 10/28, measuring 8000 ft.
 The former runway, 9/27 was 8500 ft.
-Currently, Leeward Point Field operates several aircraft and helicopters supporting base operations.
+Currently, the airfield operates several aircraft and helicopters supporting base operations.
 Leeward Point Field was home to Fleet Composite Squadron 10 (VC-10) until the unit was phased out in 1993.
 VC-10 was one of the last active-duty squadrons flying the Douglas A-4 Skyhawk.

-McCalla Field

 McCalla Field was established in 1931 and remained operational until 1970.
-The airfield was named for Bowman H. McCalla, who was a United States Navy admiral in charge of the Battle of Guantánamo Bay.
+The airfield was named for Bowman H. McCalla, who was an admiral in charge of the Battle of Guantánamo Bay.
 The current field was expanded in 1941 when the original grass runway was replaced.
-Naval Air Station Guantanamo Bay was officially established 1 February 1941.
 Aircraft routinely operating out of McCalla included JRF-5, N3N, J2F, C-1 Trader, and dirigibles.
 The airfield was deactivated in the 1970s and was used to house Cuban and Haitian refugees beginning in the 1990s.
-Sometime between 1996 and 2001, the refugee camps were dismantled and the area became a collection of abandoned buildings.
+Sometime between 1996 and 2001, the refugee camps were dismantled, and the area became a collection of abandoned buildings.
 McCalla Field is now listed as a closed airfield.
-The USN aviation assets are now located across the bay at Leeward Point Field, about 1.5 miles to the west.

 After the events of September 11, the area was reevaluated as a possible location for a detention facility.
 Camp Justice is now located on the grounds of the former airfield.
 The area formerly consisted of three runways, all now closed: 1/19 at 4500 ft, 14/32 at 2210 ft, and 10/28 at 1850 ft.

-The former airfield resides at an elevation of 60 ft above mean sea level.